yixinL7/PageSum/README.md

 - MultiNews -> https://github.com/Alex-Fabbri/Multi-News
 - GovReport -> https://github.com/luyang-huang96/LongDocSum

 We provided the preprocessed data below.
 Each data example is stored as an individual json file.
+After downloading the zipped dataset files, you should unzip them in the base directory.

 | arXiv    | PubMed  | MultiNews | GovReport |
 |----------|---------|---------|---------|